-Ensure the trailer is supporting the sawmill frame when operating a saw-mill with jacks.
+Ensure the trailer is supporting the sawmill frame when operating a sawmill with jacks.
 The jacks are intended to support the saw frame with assistance from the trailer.

 The jacks supplied with portable sawmills are not intended for setup on concrete or other hard surfaces.
-Long-term use of the jacks on hard surfaces may cause the jacks to fail causing the sawmill to drop.
+Long-term use of the jacks on hard surfaces may cause the jacks to fail causing the sawmill to drop resulting in possible serious injury or death.